 In the United States, people need to understand their role in the loss of rainforests.
 For example, buying certain products like mahogany contributes to the cutting down of rainforests in other countries.
 If we make an effort to learn about the environment, we can understand what we’re losing as rainforest disappears.
 We can also make decisions to buy products and support companies and organizations that help the rainforest.

-In rainforest countries, local people sometimes do not know why forests are important.
+In rainforest countries, while indigenous peoples who depend on forests understand the value of these ecosystems, local people who've arrived more recently sometimes do not know why forests are important.
 Through educational programs these people can learn that forests provide key services (like clean water) and are home to plants and animals found nowhere else in the world.
 Few children in Madagascar know that lemurs are not found in America.
 They are proud and happy when they learn that lemurs only live in Madagascar.

 The Internet, mobile phones, and satellite monitoring have created new opportunities for communities to mobilize against forest destruction.
 Tools like Facebook and Twitter can help people organize campaigns and protests when their rights are being ignored or violated.
 Google Earth is helping scientists, environmentalists, and even indigenous people see where forests are threatened by logging and mining.